 Paper cartons can be recycled in Fort Collins!
 Residents have the opportunity to include food and beverage cartons in their curbside recycling bins.
 Cartons are also accepted at the City's Recycling Drop-Off site in the commingled containers bin (container #5).
 Examples include milk, soup and tofu cartons, as well as juice boxes.
 Please rinse the cartons and remove caps or straws.
 For those who live closer to the Larimer County Landfill, cartons can be dropped off at their recycling site as well.

 Check out our FAQ sheet or our press release to learn more.
 You can also listen to 102.5 FM morning radio show host Paul Wozniak’s interview with Environmental Planner Caroline Mitchell.

 Confused about the 1-7 "symbols" on plastics containers, what they really mean, what they're manufactured as, what they're recycled into, and what local options are available for each?
 Find out with this handy poster.

 Vegetable Oil Recycling

-It's critically important not to drop off WVO except during hours of operations at partnering business' stores; unattended drop-offs could compromise the long-term viability of this innovative project.
+1.)
+Do not drop off WVO except during hours of operations at partnering busineses; unattendd drop-offs could compromise the long-term viability of this innovative project.